DreymaR/BigBagKbdTrixPKL/Layouts/README.md

 -----------------------
 You can make your own version of, say, a locale layout variant – for instance, using an ergonomic mod combo that isn't provided out-of-the-box:
 * Determine which keyboard type (ISO/ANS), ergo mod and if applicable, existing locale variant you want to start from.
-* Determine whether you want to just move keys around by VirtualKey mappings or map all their shift states like Colemak-eD does.
+* Determine whether you want to just move keys around by VirtualKey/ScanCode mappings or map all their shift states like Colemak-eD does.
 * Copy/Paste a promising layout folder and rename the result to what you want.
     - In this example we'll make a German (De) Colemak[eD] with only the ISO-Angle mod instead of the provided CurlAngleWide.
     - Thus, copy `Cmk-eD-De_ISO_CurlAWide` in the [Colemak\Cmk-eD-De](../Layouts/Colemak/Cmk-eD-De) folder and rename the copy to `Cmk-eD-De_ISO_Angle`.